philip82148/cpp-dump/README.md

 - Prints string representations of a wide variety of types to the standard error output (std::clog).
 This includes multidimensional arrays, (multi)maps, and (multi)sets, and even complex numbers, error objects, etc.
 - Automatically indents so that the output fits into the maximum line width.
 - Customizable output color.
-- The filename, line, and function name can also be attached to the log output.
+- The file name, line, and function name can also be attached to the log output.
 - Header-only library, no build or dependencies required.
 - Can print even user-defined types by using macros or defining operators.
 - The string representation of variables is similar to JavaScript, Python, and C++ syntax.